system76/tech-docs/src/models/gaze17/repairs.md

 ## Replacing the wireless card:

 Your Gazelle's WiFi and Bluetooth are both handled by the same module.
-It is a standard M.2 2230 slot with PCIe and USB interfaces (A Key).
+It is a standard M.2 2230 slot with PCIe and USB interfaces (E-key).

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes